-The value listed under the 'To achieve goal' column represent a mutually exclusive change amount that is required to achieve the desired goal.
+The value listed under the 'To achieve goal' column represents a mutually exclusive change amount that is required to achieve the desired goal.
 In other words, if you were to drag the slider all the way to that amount, you would achieve your goal.

-Tip: If you anticipate that an increase in price will cause a reduction in sales volume, then increase price by X% and then move the slider for sale volume to a negative change % value.
+💡 Pro Tip: If you anticipate that an increase in price will cause a reduction in sales volume, then increase price by X% and then move the slider for sale volume to a negative change % value.
 This will be represented by a red indicator on the volume slider.
 The impact of this will be represented on the progress bar by a reduction in the KPI starting value.

 Choosing a date range

 At the top of the tool you can choose to view results for any month, quarter or year.
-You can also view results for quarter-to-date (QTD) or year-to-date (YTD) periods, and select the ending month for these periods.
+You can also view results for month-to-date (MTD), quarter-to-date (QTD) or year-to-date (YTD) periods, and select the ending month for these periods.